Linking lineage and population observables in biological branching processes: Conclusion

 \section{Conclusion}

-In conclusion, we have established several fluctuation relations which relate observables measured at the lineage and population levels.
-We have deduced from the second relation that mean generation times in a lineage should be larger than the population doubling times in models with cell size control, whether or not mother-daughter correlations are present, and in age models without correlations.
-In constrast to this, Eq.~\eqref{inequalities} can be violated in age models with correlations.
-Recent experiments reporting mean generation times in a lineage larger than the population doubling time \cite{Hashimotoa2016}, provide an illustration of the right inequality of Eq.~\eqref{inequalities}.
-Our analysis indicates that such an observation is compatible with a cell size control model or with an age model without mother-daughter correlations.
-Further experimental tests of both inequalities of Eq.~\eqref{inequalities} based on our framework could reveal additional information on the underlying mechanism of cell size control.
+In conclusion, we have established several fluctuation relations which relate observables measured at the lineage and tree levels.
+We have deduced from the second fluctuation relation that mean generation times in a lineage are larger than the population doubling time, while mean generation times in a tree are smaller than the population doubling time.
+We have found that the experimental data of Hashimoto et al. fully confirm this observation \cite{Hashimotoa2016}.
+We conclude from this that this data is compatible either with the uncorrelated age-models used by these authors to analyze their data, or with the class of cell size control mechanisms considered in this paper.

 Our approach being general, it could be extended to cover more complex cases such asymmetric divisions relevant for yeast cells, non-exponential regimes of growth, relevant for eukariots and other mechanisms of cell aging \cite{Stewart2005}.
-While we have mainly focused on the control of the size variable, extension of this formalism to other variables not directly linked to cell size is possible, one choice being for instance the protein copy numbers \cite{Brenner2015}.
+While we have mainly focused on the control of the size variable, extension of this formalism to other variables not directly linked to cell size is possible, one choice being for instance the protein copy numbers \cite{Brenner2015,Thomas2017}.

-We also find that the variability of single cell growth has a negative impact on the population growth rate in the absence of mother-daughter correlations when the division rate is $B(x,\nu)=\nu x$.
-A positive impact due to correlations has been reported in some other study \cite{Amir2018}, while more generally a positive or negative impact should be expected depending on the form of the division rate \cite{Olivier2017}.
+We also find that the variability of single cell growth has a negative impact on the population growth rate in the absence of mother-daughter growth-rate correlations when the division rate is $B(x,\nu)=\nu x$.
+A positive impact due to correlations in the inter-division times has been reported in some other study \cite{Amir2018}, while more generally a positive or negative impact should be expected depending on the form of the division rate \cite{Olivier2017}.
 All these recent results suggest that generation times are under a strong evolutionary pressure in which single cell variability and correlations over generations \cite{Rivoire2014} play an important role.

 In the future, we would like to study systems where the division rate is controlled simultaneosly by the size and the age of the cell, which represents a situation of major biological relevance~\cite{Osella201313715}.
 Finally, while this work was under review, two new studies of cell growth dynamics have appeared, which relate either to our pathwise formulation \cite{Sughiyama2018} or to our analysis of generation time distributions \cite{Jafarpour2018}.